Lochipi/docker/README.md

 # Learning Docker

-## This is a repo for learning Docker, Built MERN App, NextJs and React App.
+## This is a repo for learning Docker
+###Built:
+  - MERN App,
+  - NextJs and
+  - React App.